Metrics

 Click Stream Metrics

-The Click Stream metrics provide you with information about what the user has clicked in the application window.
-This can be useful in determining the most efficient workflow patterns and best practices when using an application.
+The Click Stream metrics provide you with information about what the user has clicked in the app window.
+This can be useful in determining the most efficient workflow patterns and best practices when using an app.

 Here is how a Click Stream metric may look like when a user clicks on a DOM element in an app: